mwrnd/notes/XDMA_Communication/README.md

 ![Upgrade IP](img/Show_IP_Status_then_Upgrade_Selected.png)

 The IP should upgrade successfully if it is not too different an FPGA.
-Note that constraints will also need to be updated if the package has changed.

 ![IP Successfully Upgraded](img/IP_Successfully_Upgraded.png)